Language: EN

 Analog inputs in Arduino

-In previous posts, we have seen how to use our Arduino’s digital inputs.
-We have also used these inputs to read the state of a pushbutton.
-In this post, we will see the analog inputs, their operation, and characteristics.
+In previous entries, we have seen how to use the digital inputs of our Arduino.
+In this entry, we will look at analog inputs, their operation, and characteristics.

 What is an analog input?

-As we saw when explaining digital inputs, a digital input involves a process of transforming a signal into a digital value, attributing a HIGH value to the measurements that exceed a threshold value, and LOW to those that remain below.
-On the contrary, an analog input provides a measurement encoded as a digital value with a number N of bits.
+As we saw when explaining digital inputs, a digital input is a process of transformation to digital.
+For this, a HIGH value is attributed to measures that exceed a threshold value, and LOW to those that are below.

 To understand the precision of an analog input, it is necessary to understand how an analog-to-digital converter (ADC) works, which is its fundamental component.
 An ADC is a device that converts an analog measurement into a digital measurement encoded with a number N of bits.

-In the case of Arduino Uno, Mini Pro, and Mega, the analog inputs have 10 bits of resolution, which provides 1024 digital levels, which at 5V results in a measurement precision of +-2.44mV.
-Arduino Due has a resolution of 12 bits, 4096 digital levels, which results in a precision of 0.61 mV.
+In the case of Arduino Uno, Mini Pro, and Mega, the analog inputs have a resolution of 10 bits, which provides 1024 digital levels, which at 5V means a measurement precision of ±2.44mV.
+Arduino Due has a resolution of 12 bits, 4096 digital levels, which means a precision of 0.61 mV.

-So far we have assumed an automaton powered between 0V and 5V, measuring an analog voltage signal between 0V and 5V.
-In this case, with a 10-bit ADC, we have a precision of 4.88mV, which represents a relative precision with respect to the input signal of 0.1% (1/1024).
+Up to now, we have assumed an automation system powered between 0V and 5V, measuring an analog voltage signal between 0V and 5V.
+In this case, with a 10-bit ADC, we have a precision of 4.88mV, which means a relative precision regarding the input signal of 0.1% (1/1024).

-However, suppose we measure a signal that varies between 0V and 1V.
-In this case, with the same 10-bit ADC, we would have the same absolute precision of 4.88mV, but a lower relative precision with respect to the signal, which would drop to 0.5%.
+However, let’s assume we measure a signal that varies between 0V and 1V.
+In this case, with the same 10-bit ADC, we would have the same absolute precision of 4.88mV, but a lower relative precision regarding the signal, which would drop to 0.5%.

-That is, if we measure a signal that varies within a lower limit of Vcc, we are losing relative precision.
-This is the consequence of not taking advantage of the entire measurement range, so in reality the ADC behaves as if it had a lower number of bits.
+That is, if we make a measurement on a signal that varies within a limit lower than Vcc, we are losing relative precision.
+This is the consequence of not utilizing the entire range of the measurement, so in reality, the ADC behaves as if it had a lower number of bits.

 To resolve this situation, Arduino allows changing the voltage taken as a reference by the analog-to-digital converter.
 The reference value is changed with the AnalogRef function, and the possible values are: